-24. Locations a.
-Apply guidance set out in sections 1. to 13. and all other sections of this guidance, as applicable.
+24. Locations

 Be aware that face coverings are mandatory on public transport and in a number of indoor public premises.
 People are also encouraged to wear face coverings in enclosed public spaces where there are people they do not normally meet.
 Cast and crew working on location should wear face coverings in line with these requirements, aside from exceptional circumstances such as a physical or mental health condition or if it negatively impacts the wearer's ability to do their job, for example performers when they are on camera or in rehearsal.
 Always ensure that mitigating factors are in place, as set out in section 4.a.

 See Appendix 1 for further information on the safe and appropriate use of face coverings.
-See Appendix 1 for further information on the sale and appropriate use of face coverings. b.
-To reduce transmission when handling equipment and other items, encourage increased handwashing. c.
-Assess location viability for COVID-19 safety compliance, with input from the COVID-19 H&S Supervisor, and consider:

-- Location can fulfil the social distancing requirement, even in areas crowded with equipment and/or furnishings - Location can accommodate additional workspaces for essential crew and services - Working areas can be securely isolated from public - Exclusive use can be given for entire period of use - If not using a Unit Base, ample private parking to be provided where possible - Where Unit Base required, if possible keep it within walking distance of location to reduce transport requirements - Before confirming a location, check that the resident location owners are not vulnerable or experiencing possible COVID-19 symptoms, in line with UK Government guidance
+- b.
+To reduce transmission when handling equipment and other items, encourage increased handwashing. - C. Assess location viability for COVID-19 safety compliance, with input from the COVID-19 H&S Supervisor, and consider: - Location can fulfil the social distancing requirement, even in areas crowded with equipment and/or furnishings - Location can accommodate additional workspaces for essential crew and services - Working areas can be securely isolated from public - Exclusive use can be given for entire period of use - If not using a Unit Base, ample private parking to be provided where possible - Where Unit Base required, if possible keep it within walking distance of location to reduce transport requirements - Before confirming a location, check that the resident location owners are not vulnerable or experiencing possible COVID-19 symptoms, in line with UK Government guidance